 I am one of the lucky ones.
 Everyday I think about how lucky I am.
 Not in a bragging way.
 Just, I understand how hard the dating world can be.
 The hard part is the priorities people have these days and the expectations that are put on relationships.
 You scroll through social media and see perfect smiling faces, people overcoming battles together, and people moving forward in ways that others don’t think they ever will.

-Instead of helping you recognize that it’s okay to want a relationship, people like to shame the idea of wanting a relationship in the first place.
-They like to say that it’s superior to choose yourself and forge a career instead of prioritizing a family and relationship.
-In the end, are you really going to look back on your life and think, “I’m really glad I focused so much on my career”?
+Instead of helping you recognize that it’s okay to want a relationship, people like to shame the idea of wanting a relationship all-together.
+They like to say that it’s superior to choose yourself instead of prioritizing a relationship.
+In the end, are you really going to look back on your life and think, “I’m really glad I never did anything for anyone else”?

 THINGS TO THINK ABOUT BEFORE BREAKING UP